mdabdulripon/BlogPostWebAPI/README.md

 This project empowers merchants to create and manage their own blog posts, enabling them to consistently maintain and update their content

 ### Must Have TODO

-- [x] Update the description of the project
-- [x] Add Sorting
-- [x] Create a `BlogPostRequestParams` class and move the filters in the class
+- [x] Create a `QueryParamsRequestModel` class and move the filters in the class
 - [x] Add Type of the blogs
 - [x] Add content blocks, this may be replace the body